Niagara Health System | Infrastructure Ontario

 Montréal Metropolitan Airport Terminal

-Porter Aviation Holdings Inc., in partnership with Montréal Metropolitan Airport, is developing a new, fully electrified terminal to serve 4 million+ passengers annually.
+Porter Aviation Holdings Inc., in partnership with Montréal Metropolitan Airport, has developed a new, fully electrified terminal to serve 4 million+ passengers annually.

-Terminal construction began mid-2023, and opens to the public as of June 2026.
+Terminal construction began mid-2023, and opens to the public on June 15, 2026.
 The terminal was designed by Scott Associates Architects Inc., with HH Angus providing mechanical and electrical engineering services for the 20,000 m2 (225,000 ft2) terminal building (YHU).
 All systems have been designed to fully operate on electric power.

 Features of the new facility include: